percona/pmm-doc/docs/personal_data_handling.md

 The following questions are being answered related to personal and confidential data handling in PMM:

-1. Which data specifically is being transmitted (non-personal data, only metrics)?
+1. Which type of data is being transmitted (non-personal data, only metrics)?

 **From the DB host to PMM**

 The following data is collected from the database host to PMM:

 - Metrics
-- SQL query examples for query analytics (optional)
+- SQL query examples for query analytics (optional).

 **From PMM to DB Host**

 Th following data is collected from PMM to database host:

-DSN+credentials for accessing the database (a separate DB user is used (read-only) for accessing the database)
+DSN and credentials for database access.
+A separate DB user is used (read-only) to access the database.

 **From DB Host to Cloud S3**